Coming to Ohio State to study engineering wasn't about what he wanted to be.

 "Every Ugandan has a part to play," Kibalama says.
 "I saw myself playing a part through automotive engineering — a passion of mine."

 Kibalama and his colleagues at Kiira Motors Corp. are building a new automotive industry in Uganda.
-Starting in 2018, the company's assembly plants will produce Africa's first cars and buses fueled by solar and electric power.
-If the company succeeds, thousands of jobs could be created for Ugandans.
+Started in 2018, the company’s vision of cars and buses fueled by solar power has the potential to create thousands of jobs for Ugandans.

 To do his best for his country and Kiira Motors, Kibalama needed to gain a deeper understanding of clean automotive technologies.
 Ohio State was his top choice because of its winning EcoCAR program at the Center for Automotive Research.